friendlyantz/friendlyantz/_learning/2023-04-22-home-assistant.md

 tags:
   - software_engineering
   - learning
+  - home-assistant
+  - proxmox
+  - linux
+  - vm
 ---

 > WIP

+* Table of contents (do not remove this line)
+{:toc}

+# Considerations

 The way I see the most optimal setup is to have several dedicated VMs:
 1. for Home Assistant OS (HAOS gives you convenient add-on system, unlike Docker);